Bowe Brothers

 The Bowe Brothers were a criminal family in New York City during the early-to-mid-19th century.
-The gang was headed by Martin Bowe, owner of the Catherine Slip sailors' home Glass House, and included Jack, Jim and Bill Bowe.
+The gang was headed by Martin Bowe, owner of the sailors' home Glass House at Catherine Slip, a docking place for boats and ferries on the East River in Manhattan, and included Jack, Jim and Bill Bowe.
 All were well-known shooters, cutters and thieves in New York's Fourth Ward and often led waterfront thugs in raids on dockyards and ships anchored in the East River.
 The brothers were also fences and disposed of money obtained by other waterfront gangs.